|

 erotic love (from the Greek eros),

-is far from true love.
-Romancein all truth,
+real love.
+Romancein all truth, and contrary

-a dependent, infantile attachment to a caretaker, and desire.
-Now, infantile
+infantile attachment to a caretaker, and desire.

-dependence needs no further explanation.
+Now, infantile dependence needs no further explanation

-Desire, in the psychological sense, refers
+Desire, in the

-to our attempts to fill ourselves with things that feel pleasurable or soothing,
+psychological sense, refers to our attempts to fill ourselves with things

-so as to hide from ourselves the
+hide from ourselves the

 reality of our essential human

 emptiness and brokenness.
-When you look at
+When you look

-another person with desire, you do not see a soul enrobed in chaste beauty;
+at another person with desire, you do not see a soul enrobed in chaste beauty;

 you see only your own exuberant fantasy that your aching throb

-of loneliness might be alleviated.
-Romance, therefore, is the desire to fill
+Romance, therefore, is the desire to fill your bodily

-and empty as you
+as broken and empty as you

 are.